colts70/The-Sematic-Stack/README.md

 DNS → HESS (declared meaning) → crawl → infer → arbitrate → answer

+DFH does not assert truth — it asserts intent and provenance at the earliest resolvable hop.

 A master key for one specific lock: first-hop semantic identity.

 Realistic impact when DFH is honored